-And so, with no small amount of reverence, we set out for the woods to harvest needles for our liqueur.
-Snipping small amounts of newer growth from several trees and (as Emily cautions in her book) taking care to not cut the tops of any trees (leaving them vulnerable to disease & decay), we left with gratitude, lifted spirits thanks to the aromatherapeutic qualities of the Douglas-fir and a keen desire to make some coniferous cocktail magic!
+And so, with no small amount of reverence, it was time to set out for the woods to harvest needles for our liqueur.
+Snipping small amounts of newer growth from several trees and (as Emily cautions in her book) taking care to not cut the tops of any trees (leaving them vulnerable to disease & decay), I left with gratitude & lifted spirits thanks to the aromatherapeutic qualities of the Douglas-fir and a keen desire to make some coniferous cocktail magic!

 Without further ado, here are Emily’s (blessedly) straightforward instructions—verbatim!

 Recipe reprinted from Wild Drinks & Cocktails by Emily Han, with permission from Fair Winds Press, copyright 2015